Tayler Hill

-Tayler Hill (born October 23, 1990) is an American professional basketball player who is currently a free agent.
-Hill previously played for the New York Liberty of the Women's National Basketball Association (WNBA).
+Tayler Hill (born October 23, 1990) is an American former professional basketball player.
+Hill played for the Washington Mystics, Dallas Wings, and New York Liberty of the Women's National Basketball Association (WNBA).
 She played college basketball for the Ohio State Buckeyes.
 Hill was a McDonald's All-American coming out of high school and left high school as the all-time leading scorer in Minnesota basketball history with 3,888 points.
 She was selected fourth overall in the 2013 WNBA draft by the Mystics.

 Personal life

 On December 6, 2013, the Washington Mystics announced that Hill was pregnant with her first child, with her boyfriend David Lighty.
 The child was born June 18, 2014.

 High school career

 Hill joined the team as an 8th grader.
 Hill won the state scoring title her sophomore and senior years and led South to a 139–14 record in her five-year career.
 After two consecutive Minnesota State High School League Class AAAA state championship losses to St. Paul Central, Minneapolis South got what they longed for by beating Centennial High School 68–61 in the 2009 class AAAA state final.
 Tayler Hill led all scorers, tying the all-time tournament record for most points in a single game with 47.
 Hill broke several Minnesota high school records in her senior season, including most career points with 3,894, most points in a single season with 1,053, and most free throw makes and attempts in a single season (270/350).

 Hill was a two-time Gatorade Minnesota Girls Basketball Player of the Year.

 Hill, the number 7 overall recruit by Full Court Press and the number 12 overall recruit by ESPN chose Ohio State over Minnesota, Duke, Texas, and Marquette.